 - Immigration status and conditions of stay in the UK

-- Details of whether the holder has access to public funds such as health services.
+- Details of whether the holder can access public funds such as health services.

-- Some persons have their NI number printed on the back of the BRP.
+- Some persons have their NI numbers printed on the back of the BRP.

-The Home Office will ask you to provide fingerprints and a photo if you are getting a BRP.
+The Home Office will ask you to provide fingerprints and a photo if you get a BRP.
 They will take a digital photo of your face and take your fingerprints via a digital scan on a glass screen.
 This process will be part of your visa application.